bio2kg/bio2kg-registry/README.md

 ##  Update the Life Science Registry 🐍

-The process to prepare the ElasticSearch index for the Life Science Registry runs as a GitHub Actions workflow, check it in the `.github/workflows` folder.
+The process to prepare the ElasticSearch index for the Life Science Registry runs in a docker container defined in the `docker-compose.yml` file as `update-pipeline`

 To run locally: